 In the absence of any intensional predicate, sentences express the speaker's attitude.
 This most primitive type of attitude holder can serve as an antecedent for exempt anaphors (cf. Ross 1970, Cantrall 1974, Kuno 1987, i.a., for English myself; Huang & Liu 2001, Anand & Hsieh 2005, i.a., for Mandarin ziji; Nishigauchi 2014, i.a., for Japanese zibun, i.a.).
 In French, it is easy to identify these exempt anaphors: they are morphologically marked as first-person.
+First-person morphology is thus a simple diagnostic identifying anaphors that are in appropriate logophoric conditions for exemption.

-- (12) Les enfants de ma nouvelle compagne ne pourront jamais remplacer mes propres enfants. - 'My new partner's children will never be able to replace my own children.' - (13) Les gens comme moi-même vont être bien affligés de cette nouvelle.
-'People like myself will be deeply distressed by the news.' - First-person test: an anaphor can be exempt if it is marked first-person.
+- (12) Les enfants de ma nouvelle compagne ne pourront jamais remplacer mes propres enfants.
+'My new partner's children will never be able to replace my own children.' - (13) Les gens comme moi-même vont être bien affligés de cette nouvelle.
+'People like myself will be deeply distressed by the news.'